Meet the Founder

 Her approach blends professionalism with empathy, equity, and real-world strategy.
 At About-Face, your pivot is your power—because balance, like nature, is both a science and an art.

-Amutul serves as the marketing and community engagement specialist.
+Amutul serves as the board secretary.
 She is a recent graduate with a bachelor’s in Integrated Marketing Communications from Hood College.
-As a part of the COGO team, she uses her marketing and communications experience to strengthen visibility and help advance our mission to support women and children in recovery.
+As a part of the COGO team, she facilitates communication experiences to strengthen visibility and help advance our mission to support women and children in recovery.

 Help Keep COGO Programs Going